Shreya-S-Jadhav/Project-SoundBoard/README.md

 ## Customization

 - Add more audio: put files into `sounds/`, add a matching button to `index.html` with `data-sound="name"`, and add an entry to the `sounds` map in `script.js`.
-- Styling: edit `style.css` to change the look and the `.sound-btn.playing` appearance.
+- Styling: edit `style.css` to change the look and the `.sound-btn.playing` appearance

-If you'd like, I can commit this change for you (already did earlier for the previous README change).
-Want me to commit and push this updated README as well?